 DAN 337 Intermediate Pointe.
-(1) F, S
+(1)

 Study of intermediate and advanced pointe technique through the traditional exercises.
 2 hours weekly.
 May be repeated for credit.
-Prereguisite: DAN 237 or instructor approval.
+Prerequisite: DAN 237 or instructor approval.

 DAN 340 Dance Kinesiology.
-(4) S
+(4) spring

 Kinesiological principles applied to dance technique, including analysis of muscular patterns in dance movement and the pathomechanics of dance injury.
 Prerequisite: BIO 201 or instructor approval.